ntampellini/TSCoDe/docs/operators_keywords.rst

 -  **NEB** - Perform an automatic climbing image nudged elastic band (CI-NEB) TS search after the partial optimization step, inferring reagents and products for each generated TS pose.
-For dihedral embeds, (dihedral angle scans), scan points around the energy maxima are used.
-For all other embeds, these are guessed by obtaining reagents and products by bonding/distancing reactive atom pairs and making use of different constrained optimizations (experimental).
-For trimolecular transition states with more than one reactive pairing (``a``, ``b`` or ``c``, not ``x``, ``y`` and ``z``), only the first, non-NCI imposed pairing (a) is approached - *i.e.* the C-C reactive distance in the example above.
-This ``NEB`` option is only really usable for those reactions in which molecules are bound together (or strongly interacting) after the TS, with no additional species involved (co-products).
-   For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.
-Of course this implementation is not always reliable, and it is provided more as an experimenting tool than a definitive feature.

-.. -  **NEWBONDS** - Manually specify the maximum number of "new bonds"
-..    that a TS structure candidate can have to be retained and not to be
-..    considered scrambled.
-Default is 0.
-Syntax: ``NEWBONDS=0``
+For scan> runs, scan points around the energy maxima are used.

 -  **NOOPT** - Skip the optimization steps, directly writing structures to file after compenetration and similarity pruning.